City of York (barque): Sinking

-11 men drown
+Eleven men drown

 Captain Jones ordered the 26 crew into the two lifeboats.
 Six men including First Mate William Pape managed to get in the first lifeboat before its holding rope broke and it drifted free from the stricken vessel.
 The remaining 20 men managed to get into the remaining lifeboat and stood a short distance off for an hour or so while Captain Jones considered his options.
 As the ship appeared to be holding steady of the reef, Jones ordered the lifeboat to return to the ship, but while doing so, the small boat was hit by a large wave and overturned, tipping all of the men into the heavy seas.

-Eight men managed to re-board City of York and one man was picked up by the first mate's boat.
-11 others including Captain Jones were drowned.
-After several hours battling the seas, the seven men in the remaining lifeboat managed to get to shore and several walked, exhausted, several kilometres through the bush to the lighthouse to raise the alarm.
+Eight men managed to re-board the City of York and one man was picked up by the first mate's boat.
+Eleven others, including Captain Jones, were drowned.
+After several hours battling the seas, the seven men in the remaining lifeboat managed to get to shore and several walked, exhausted, several kilometres through the bush to the lighthouse.
 The remaining men onshore were recovered shortly afterwards and the following morning, the master and owner of the steam tug Dunskey, Captain William Douglas, rowed his vessel's 4.5 m dinghy to the wreck from seaward and was able to rescue the remaining eight men on the ship.